eliaxelang007/rhythm.js/README.md

 ### Repeat

-To repeat a track, do this!
+To repeat a track, do this.
 In this code snippet, once the `Repeat` node is scheduled to play, <br/> it will keep repeating the `Clip` node inside it while it hasn't been 20 seconds yet.

 ```typescript